Mint Mobile: History

+Advertising campaigns

 For Super Bowl LIII in 2019, Mint Mobile aired an ad featuring a fictional advertisement for "chunky style milk", showing a family happily drinking spoiled milk, with the company's anthropomorphic fox mascot comparing it to paying too much for wireless.
 The ad was controversial due to the gross nature of its subject material.
 Eric Nathan of Barstool Sports commented "Show me people drinking chunky milk and I'll show you me not buying your product ever."

-Aron North, senior vice president of marketing and creative for Mint Mobile, when asked about the reaction towards the ad, said “We expected a reaction.
-I think this strong of a reaction maybe not.
-But the Super Bowl is a place where I feel like creativity or pushing the envelope is recognized by the audience and you’ve got to do something to really help yourself stand out”.